pirica/adult-pay-sites/README.md

 - Update check cycle happens every 6 hours, but you can't wait just force to upadate a repo or Addon before just make display the context menu and choose "check for updates".

+## 4th - Using the Addon
+- You can change the language into Spanish on  "settings > language"
+- You need a premium acount in www.filesmonster.com to wach the videos, without this acount you only can browse all the videos but not play them.
+- You can watch movies online, download, or "save to your filesmonster favorite list"
+- All the contents are provided by Filesmonster.com.
+- This Addon uses the ofical API cortesy of filesmonster.com

+.
+.
+.
+.
+.
+.
+.
+.

+.

+## Importante sobre este Adoon.
+- Puedes instalar el  Addon Filesmonster (+18) para [Kodi*](https://kodi.tv/download/) desde este repositorio, con el podrás acceder a todo el catálogo de vídeos y películas de Filesmonser.com (de contenido adulto) usando tu cuenta premium.
+- No está permitido el uso de este addon a menores de 18 años por el tipo de contenido que ofrece filesmonster.com

+Actualmente para pruebas (versión beta)
+El Addon Filesmonster.com for Kodi sólo muestra el funcionamiento de la  interface sin incluír la API oficial de momento (disponible en breve)

 #Procedimiento sencillo de instalación

 # Filesmonster Repo (Español)